 My A.D.H.D. kiddo became bored easy.
 On the plus side, he did learn some life skills today.
-He did an awesome job with the laundry, folding towels, putting laundry away.
+He did an awesome job with the laundry, folding towels, and taking out the trash.
 While remaining on my last nerve.

 Our main problem is the video games.
-His therapist finally agrees they are an addiction.
+His therapist he sees for his A.D.H.D finally agrees they are an addiction.
 I considered this as an option months ago.

 Because of his A.D.H.D, he has a greater risk of picking up addictive behaviors.
-This leaves him vulnerable later in life to drug and alcohol addiction— among other addictions.
+This leaves him vulnerable later in life to drug and alcohol addiction.
 This makes me worry because his biological father had such a strong addiction to drugs and alcohol.

 We talked about this when we visited his doctor this past week.
 He said I probably witnessed the same behaviors in my first husband.
 I did.
 He would say anything to make me believe his lies.
 Anything to feed the hunger inside of him.

 It’s the same with my son.
-He comes home does all of his chores– just to play video games.
+He comes home after school completes all of his chores– just to play video games.
 Has dinner hurries through the dishes (sometime before bed) — back to video games.
-Showers– oh, video games.
-Then, it is games off.
+Takes his shower to run back to video games.
+Then, the game shuts off.
 We do devotionals.
 It’s bedtime.